 A general overview of the energy density of the different backgrounds is shown in figure 2.
-Note that, while this figure refers to redshift z=0, these models can differ considerably at higher redshifts.
+Note that, while this figure refers to redshift z = 0, these models can differ considerably at higher redshifts. add another figure for EBL models at different redshifts?

 There are other radiation fields that may impact particle propagation.
-For instance, in the Milky Way the interstellar radiation field (ISRF) plays an important role for the propagation of Galactic cosmic rays (GCRs) and very energetic photons.
+For instance, in the Milky Way the interstellar radiation field (ISRF) plays an important role for the propagation of Galactic cosmic rays (GCRs) and very energetic photons. add figure and citations